WarintornNawong/DSI_Project_Capstone/README.md

 ## POST-AUGMENTATION RESULTS

-the Results of real case detection from 'Oil Spill Case from Caspian Sea, Azerbaijan' and 'Oil Spill Case from Latakia, Syria to Cyprus' which showed that they could detect the non-line spill shape after doing the augmentation at least 300 pictures.
+the results of real case detection from 'Oil Spill Case from Caspian Sea, Azerbaijan' and 'Oil Spill Case from Latakia, Syria to Cyprus' which showed that they could detect the non-line spill shape after doing the augmentation at least 300 pictures.

 ![image](https://user-images.githubusercontent.com/104628789/202326880-6a919d2c-7822-4f84-b405-35a290f4916f.png)